TRAI Rules For BULK SMS 2021:

 Customer consent: The new regulation grants complete control to the mobile subscriber(customer) for managing their consent for receiving messages and also opt-out it at their will.
-The list of consents which they have given will be made visible on a single dashboard allowing them to manage and even withdraw their consent at any point of time.
+The list of consents that they have given will be made visible on a single dashboard allowing them to manage and even withdraw their consent at any point in time.

-Customer Preferences: Previously, customers only have the choice between DND and Non DND.
-In the new rules, the customer, also known as the mobile subscriber has been offered a time-window where they can manage their preferences based on a specific time or day and allow certain kind promotional messages regardless of their selected preferences.
-It means even if a customer has activated DND on his number then also he can receive promotional text from a company if he wish to.
-Also, customers can allow to receive promotional texts on a particular time of the day.
+Customer Preferences: Previously, customers only have the choice between DND and Non-DND.
+In the new rules, the customer, also known as the mobile subscriber has been offered a time window where they can manage their preferences based on a specific time or day and allow certain kinds of promotional messages regardless of their selected preferences.
+It means even if a customer has activated DND on his number then also he can receive a promotional text from a company if he wishes to.
+Also, customers can be allowed to receive promotional texts at a particular time of the day.

-Complaint Management: To enhance the safety and authenticity in the system, customers are allowed to register complains regarding the violation of their preferences or consent via different mediums like call and SMS.
+Complaint Management: To enhance the safety and authenticity of the system, customers are allowed to register complaints regarding the violation of their preferences or consent via different mediums like call and SMS.